-According to FINRA records, Brandt B. Wendland , a broker who has been registered with Feltl & Company since 3/2004 , discloses a pending customer dispute involving penny stocks and leveraged exchange traded funds (ETFs).
+According to FINRA records, Brandt B. Wendland , a broker who was registered with Feltl & Company from 3/2004-2/2017 and who is now employed by Advanced Advisor Group , disclose a customer dispute involving penny stocks and leveraged exchange traded funds (ETFs).

 The Financial Industry Regulatory Authority (FINRA) is the agency that licenses and regulates stockbrokers and brokerage firms.
 FINRA requires brokers and brokerage firms to report customer complaints and disputes as well as regulatory sanctions.
 In addition brokers are required to disclose certain financial matters such as personal bankruptcies, judgments and liens.

 In FINRA Case 14-2132, a customer alleges damages of $300,000 for unsuitable trading in penny stocks, leveraged exchange traded funds, margin and unauthorized trading.
 That case was settled in 6/2015 for $55,000.

 Feltl & Co.
 Prior Regulatory Issues related to Penny Stocks and ETFs

 Feltl & Co. was fined $1 million in 2014 for issues related to inadequacy of supervision in connection with the sale of penny stocks.
 See this for more.